SEMICeu/XML-schema/rules/rules_schematron.md

 ## Schematron Rules

-The below table shows the list the schematron rules applied to structure the XML schema:
+The below table shows the list the schematron rules that can be applied to structure the XML schema automatically:

 | Rule  | Link |
 | ------------- | ------------- |